CoolistKovbel/PrimeBlossomdApp/README.md

 # PrimeBlossomVault

+For people who are burnt out and need a break, wnat to relax but dont know how to express it

 Witness a new nft token to be minted for those who like to follow.
 From the abyss a new dApp was created that allows your to mint your own PamerPosy and have it be the a beutiful flower that you can use to earn tokens or trade the nft it self.

 In the future there will be a small partnership coming along, be advised to invest only what you are afraid to loose, I will only be able to help so much.